The coach who looks at

 During the Performance Diagnostic, I identified something that no previous tutor had surfaced: a consistent pattern of word-skipping during reading — not carelessness, but a deeply ingrained processing habit that caused him to lose the contextual thread of complex passages.
 This was causing systematic misinterpretation in Reading Comprehension and Critical Reasoning, and it was invisible to him because it happened automatically, below the level of conscious attention.

 The improvement gave him confidence to bring Quant and Data Insights into our work as well.
 We deconstructed multiple mock exams, parameter by parameter.
-The result: a 80-point score improvement, from 595 to 675 on GMAT Focus Edition.
+The result: an 80-point score improvement, from 595 to 675 on GMAT Focus Edition.

 What this case illustrated precisely was the core of my methodology: the problem was never what it appeared to be on the surface.
 A different diagnosis produced a different intervention.
 A different intervention produced a result that two previous tutors could not.